 Clearly, there are some significant differences between the two procedures.
 The question is, are there any ways in which they overlap?

 The most obvious similarity is that they both involve the nose.
-And both are surgical procedures that require anesthesia, as well as the guidance of skilled, board-certified plastic surgeons.
-Also, no matter which procedure you get, you can anticipate a recovery time, which may last for more than several days.
+Both are surgical procedures that require anesthesia, as well as the guidance of skilled, board-certified plastic surgeons.
+Also, no matter which procedure you get, you can anticipate a rhinoplasty recovery, which may last for more than several days.

 It’s worth noting that some patients actually need to have both procedures done to accomplish their goals.
 For instance, if you’re looking for relief for a breathing issue but have also felt self-conscious about the appearance of your nose, you may wish to ask your surgeon about combining the two surgeries.
 This is what’s known as a septorhinoplasty, and it allows the surgeon to fix the deviated septum while also making aesthetic changes to the nose.